Mortgage

 loading image

 Applying for a first-time homebuyer program in Virginia is a fairly straightforward process.
-In some cases, there may be a homebuyer education course or counseling required, so be sure to give yourself ample time to research, check your eligibility and apply for programs.
+In some cases, a homebuyer education course or counseling may be required, so be sure to give yourself ample time to research, check your eligibility and apply for programs.

 Steps to apply for a first-time homebuyer program